yext/search-ui-react/docs/answers-react-components.filters.checkboxoptionprops.value.md

 ## Filters.CheckboxOptionProps.value property

-The value used to perform filtering
+The value used to perform filtering.

 <b>Signature:</b>